 Helpers are values-driven — whatever their values may be — and emotionally intense; they despise inter-personal conflict, and tend to take things personally.
 70% of Helpers are women, and since they’re also drawn to helping professions, it’s not surprising that their approach often gets belittled.
 But Oprah Winfrey and fashion designer Eileen Fisher have clearly shown that Helpers who are true to their missions can be tremendously successful in the public and business spheres.

 Improvers (also known as Rationals) are also 12% of the population, and 7 out of 10 are male.
 Independent thinkers, they value competence, innovation and continuous improvement.
-They love debate, and will sometimes argue a position they don’t believe in just to see if they can win!
+They love debate, and will sometimes argue a position they don’t believe in, just for fun.

 Although Experiencers can be incredibly smart, they get major disrespect from a school system (ours) that values sitting still above physical courage, and solving abstract problems above solving concrete ones.